โš›๏ธ

 Transverse Wave

-A wave where the medium oscillates perpendicular to the direction of wave travel.
+A wave in which the particles of the medium oscillate perpendicular to the direction of wave propagation.

 Prerequisites: